coreinfrastructure/best-practices-badge/doc/security.md

 For more technical information on the implementation, see [implementation.md](implementation.md).

-You can see a video summarizing this assurance case (as of September 2017), along with some more general information about developing secure software:
+You can see a video summarizing an older version of this assurance case (as of September 2017), along with some more general information about developing secure software:
 ["How to Develop Secure Applications: The BadgeApp Example" by David A. Wheeler, 2017-09-18](https://www.youtube.com/watch?v=5a5D4d6hcEY).
 For more information on developing secure software, see